goeiebook/creativelab/README.md

 ---

 Over the last few days I've spent quite a bit of time bouncing the white ball.
-Certain aspects of it are becoming beautiful.
-The sound, for instance, depends on the surroundings.
-When I pass through a viaduct tunnel, the echoes are mesmerizing.
+Aside from becoming better at manipulating it, I'm also beginning to notice details of its character.
+Such as its sound in different environments.
+For example, [this is what it sounds like](https://youtu.be/8KXGaB3PApY) when walking through a viaduct tunnel.

 ![spectrogram of a tunnel bounce][tunnelbounce]